Comparing Models

 Example Calculation of Specificity

 These offset each other in a model.
 One could easily maximize one of these at the cost of the other.
-To get maximum sensitivity you can just predict all events, however this would drop your specificity to 0.
+To get maximum sensitivity you can just predict every observations is an event, however this would drop your specificity to 0.
 The reverse is also true.
 Those who focus on sensitivity and specificity want balance in each.
 One measure for the optimal cut-off from a model is the Youden’s Index (or Youden’s J Statistic).
 This is easily calculated as \(J = sensitivity + specificity - 1\).
 The optimal cut-off for determining predicted events and non-events would be at the point where this is maximized.

 Let’s see how to do this in each of our softwares!